BuggedPlayer/ArduinoController/README.txt

-Standalone Arduino Mega MIDI controller with midi over usb made by Teta
+Standalone full plug&play Arduino Mega MIDI controller with midi over usb made by Teta

 How to: